Henoc Mukendi

-Henoc John Mukendi (20 November 1993) is a Congolese footballer who plays as a striker.
+Henoc John Mukendi (20 November 1993) is a former Congolese footballer who played as a striker.

 Club career

 Liverpool

 Mukendi joined Liverpool's youth teams in 2007 and made his debut for the Under 18's in the 2010-11 season, going on to make nine appearances and score two goals.
 He also made his debut for the reserves on 30 March 2011 as a second-half substitute in a Lancashire Senior Cup match against Preston North End.
 The following season, he played regularly again for the Under 18s and reserves and in May 2012 he signed a two-year professional contract with Liverpool.